Fall 2020 Course Syllabus

 |Grading Scale||90 - 100=A 80 - 89=B 70 - 79=C 60 - 69=D Below 59 = F|

-Students are responsible for completing all assignments by the required due dates.
-Planning and preparation are keys to success.
+Students are responsible for completing all assigned homework, including reading assignments, by the required due dates.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|